Wazuh central components

 # echo '<INDEXER_USERNAME>' | /var/ossec/bin/wazuh-keystore -f indexer -k username # echo '<INDEXER_PASSWORD>' | /var/ossec/bin/wazuh-keystore -f indexer -k password

-In case you've forgotten your Wazuh indexer password, follow the password management guide to reset the password.
+If you have forgotten your Wazuh indexer password, refer to the password management guide to reset it.

 Configuring Filebeat